flant/shell-operator/README.md

 This example is also available in /examples: [monitor-pods](examples/101-monitor-pods).

-## Hook binding types
+# Hook binding types

 Every hook should respond with JSON or YAML configuration of bindings when executed with `--config` flag.

-### kubernetes
+## kubernetes

-This binding defines a subset of Kubernetes objects that Shell-operator will monitor and a [jq](https://github.com/stedolan/jq/) expression to filter their properties.
+This binding defines a subset of Kubernetes objects that shell-operator will monitor and a [jq](https://github.com/stedolan/jq/) expression to filter their properties.
 Read more about `onKubernetesEvent` bindings [here](HOOKS.md#kubernetes).

 Example of YAML output from `hook --config`: